 Speaking of hands-free phone holders!
 Here is the ultimate gadget that is sheer genius and I’m so glad that someone thought of inventing it.
 I travel a lot of low-budget airlines in Europe (hello Ryanair!) and they notoriously have stripped back everything on the airplane.
 There are no pouches for putting your belongings in, and you just about get a tray to put your overpriced terrible food on.

 I use my phone to catch up on TV shows and movies that I’ve missed out over the past year.
-This ingenious product allows you to mount the device on the tray table when it’s stowed away.
+This ingenious product from Wicked Chili is my favorite gadget when traveling and allows you to mount the device on the tray table when it’s stowed away.
 This is the perfect gadget to have for flights with no in-flight entertainment or if you just want to watch Netflix on your phone.

 Hands Free Coffee Holder